jamessimone/apex-rollup/README.md

 This is also the preferred method for scheduling; while I do expose the option to schedule a rollup from Apex, I find the ease of use in creating Scheduled Flows in conjunction with the deep power of properly configured Invocables to be much more scalable than the "Scheduled Jobs" of old.
 This also gives you the chance to do some truly crazy rollups — be it from a Scheduled Flow, an Autolaunched Flow, or a Platform Event-Triggered Flow.
 As long as you can manipulate data to correspond to the shape of an existing SObject's fields, they don't even have to exist; you could have an Autolaunched flow rolling up records when invoked from a REST API so long as the data you're consuming contains a String/Id matching something on the "parent" rollup object.

+#### Perform Rollup on records Invocable Action

-Here are the arguments necessary to invoke `Rollup` from a Flow / Process Builder:
+Here are the arguments necessary to invoke `Rollup` from a Flow / Process Builder using the `Perform Rollup on records` action:

 - `Object for "Records To Rollup" (input)` - comes from your calculation items, and their SObject type should be selected accordingly.
 If you are rolling up from Opportunity to Account, you would select Opportunity as the type
 - `Records To Rollup` - a collection of SObjects.
-These need to be stored in a collection variable
+These need to be stored in a collection variable. **Note** - in auto-launched flows, if you use dynamic filter criteria in your `Get Records` action with the result being that no records are returned, you have to use a decision node prior to calling this action checking if the collection returned by your `Get Records` element is null!
+Unfortunately as of API Version 51.0 (Spring '21) there does not appear to be a way for a flow input to be both required and defaulted to an empty collection when that collection comes from `Get Records`.
 - `Calc Item Rollup Field` - the API Name of the field you’d like to aggregate (let's say Amount)
 - `Lookup Field On Calc Item`- the API Name of the field storing the Id or String referencing a unique value on another object (In the example, Id)
 - `Lookup Field On Lookup Object` - the API Name of the field on the lookup object that matches the value stored in `Lookup Field On Calc Item`
 - `Rollup Field On Lookup Object` - the API Name of the field on the lookup object where the rolled-up values will be stored (I've been using AnnualRevenue on the account as an example)
-- `Rollup Context` - INSERT / UPSERT / UPDATE / DELETE
+- `Rollup Context` - INSERT / UPSERT / UPDATE / DELETE. **Special note** - unless you are using a Record-Triggered Flow / After Update Process Builder, you almost assuredly want to simply use the INSERT context.
+However, you _would_ use something like UPDATE if, after retrieving records using Get Records in an auto-launched flow, you then looped through your collection and modified fields prior to sending them to `Rollup`.
 - `Rollup Operation` - the operation you're looking to perform.
 Acceptable values are SUM / MIN / MAX / AVERAGE / COUNT / COUNT_DISTINCT / CONCAT / CONCAT_DISTINCT / FIRST / LAST.
 Both CONCAT and CONCAT_DISTINCT separate values with commas
 - `Calc item changed fields` (optional) - comma-separated list of field API Names to filter items from being used in the rollup calculations unless all the stipulated fields have changed
 - `Full Recalculation Default Number Value` (optional) - for some rollup operations (SUM / COUNT-based operations in particular), you may want to start fresh with each batch of calculation items provided.
 When this value is provided, it is used as the basis for rolling values up to the "parent" record (instead of whatever the pre-existing value for that field on the "parent" is, which is the default behavior). **NB**: it's valid to use this field to override the pre-existing value on the "parent" for number-based fields, _and_ that includes Date / Datetime / Time fields as well.
 In order to work properly for these three field types, however, the value must be converted into UTC milliseconds.
 You can do this easily using Anonymous Apex, or a site such as [Current Millis](https://currentmillis.com/).